-F. Brushed Stainless Trim Kit Option
+E. Brushed Stainless Trim Kit Option

 The trim kit consists of three pieces; Load door trim, Ash lip trim, and the Ash door frame.
-To install the load door trim, it is best to remove the door by lifting from the hinges. lay the door down flat on it's face.
+To install the load door trim, it is best to remove the door by lifting from the hinges.
+Lay the door down flat on it's face.
 Drill the dimpled holes in each corner of the door and re-install the door onto the stove.
 From the outside, install the frame with the studs going through the newly drilled holes and install the nuts on the inside.
 To install the ash lip trim, just slide it onto the ash lip.
 You may attach with silicone if desired.
-The ash door frame uses a spring clip on one end to hold it into the recessed area of the ash door.
+The ash door frame can only be used with the pedestal option.
+It uses a spring clip on one end to hold it into the recessed area of the ash door.
 Install the clip in the frame channel and push that end into the door opening until the other end of the frame fits.

-8 Operating Instructions
+Operating Instructions